fredimachado/NCafe/README.md

   - [RabbitMQ](#rabbitmq)
   - [Stopping everything](#stopping-everything)

-## Infrastructure

-NCafe microservices require the following services:

-- **EventStore**: Database built for Event Sourcing where we store events as the source of truth instead of current state.
-- **RabbitMQ**: Message broker used for asynchronous messaging.

 ## Architecture

 NCafe's architecture is based on Clean Architecture, so dependencies only point torwards the center.